NHW Welcomes Record Intake of 2026 Medical Interns

 Paediatric clients and patients (under 18 years):

-If you have any concerns please speak to the screening staff or ask to speak to the service manager.
+If you have any concerns please speak to a member of staff or ask to speak to the service manager.